Theatre marketing ideas for the Digital Age: Pt. 1

 - Then get the SHARING going.
 Ask your followers to RETWEET your posts to enter contests you may be running for free tickets or another perk.
 Have a retweet challenge: “if this gets 10 retweets, we’ll post the opening line from our newest play…”

 Statistically, social shares generate an extra $1.94 per ticket per share.
 Doesn’t sound like much, but if you get 300 shares on a single post, well…

 Your theatre’s Facebook is THE place to get fans talking about your theatre and shows.
 While Twitter is a great place to have a quick chat with your followers, Facebook should be a daily updated newsletter full of interesting stories.

 - Post photos of your theatre in action.
 Packed houses, amazing shows – get people visually interested in the stories you’re telling.
 Use dynamic photos that get people asking “I want to see more of that!”

-- Get resident artists involved by having them link to your Facebook on their personal pages, ESPECIALLY if they’re currently involved in a show.
+- Get resident artists involved by asking them link to your Facebook page on their personal pages, ESPECIALLY if they’re currently involved in a show.

 - Place an ad to reach theatre fans in your particular area.
 Facebook’s free demographic analysis will be a big help in finding people in your area to connect with, or visitors to your city looking for entertainment.